GalihFirdausi/shallots-price-volatility/README.md

 # Problem Statement
-Price volatility of shallots is an important issue because shallots are one of the most essential ingredients in daily Indonesian cooking.
-Fluctuations in shallot prices affect not only farmers and sellers, but also consumers and overall food inflation.
-Understanding price movements in North Sulawesi from 2020 to 2025 can provide insights into market behavior and potential risk factors.
+Shallot prices are a key driver of household food expenses in North Sulawesi.
+Understanding price volatility helps policymakers and producers anticipate price spikes and manage food inflation risk.
 # Objective
 - To analyze shallot price volatility in North Sulawesi from 2020 to 2025 using SQL.
 - To analyze the relationship between weather factors and shallot price volatility in North Sulawesi.
 # Dataset Overview
 The dataset contains daily shallot price data in North Sulawesi from 2020-01-02 to 2025-09-20, consisting of 1,864 rows and 22 columns.
-The dataset includes price information, time-based features, rolling and lag variables, macroeconomic indicators, and weather data.
+The dataset includes:
+- price information,
+- time-based features (date, month, weekday),
+- rolling averages (short-term price fluctuations),
+- lag variables (past prices),
+- macroeconomic indicators (CPI, USD/IDR),
+- weather data (temperature, rainfall, humidity).
 # Data Understanding
 - Prices (target)
 Represents the daily market price of bawang merah in North Sulawesi and is the main variable analyzed.